Wiki · Individual Player · Last reviewed June 25, 2026

 The paper argued that ever-larger language models bring environmental costs, resource concentration, documentation failures, bias amplification, synthetic-text harms, and false impressions of understanding.
 It became a public landmark partly because the controversy around Google's treatment of the paper and Gebru exposed the conflict between corporate AI strategy and independent critique.

 The title also became a shorthand in public argument.
-In careful use, it points to the risks of text systems that imitate linguistic patterns without grounded communicative understanding.
+In careful use, it points to the risks of text systems that imitate linguistic patterns without grounded communicative understanding and that can hide costs in data, compute, labor, environmental impact, and publication control.
 In careless use, it can become a slogan that flattens real model capabilities or ignores empirical changes in the field.

 Data Documentation